Proof note

 System layers

-A website treated like operating infrastructure.
+A website treated like part of the business.

 The same pattern applies to client work: fix access, clarify the facts, connect the workflow, then keep improving it.